stuiterveer/jarman/README.md

 ## Known issues

-- Currently only works for x64, compiling for aarch64 is being worked on.
 - Requires a keyboard to be connected, as freej2me will use keyboard bindings.
 Currently no OSK is provided.
 - No sound.